Who are we looking for?

 What are we looking for in an application?

-- a copy of your academic record and evidence of your relevant bachelor degree being completed in the current year or the preceding calendar year
+- A copy of your academic record and evidence of your Bachelor degree related to the role (completed in the current or preceding calendar year).

 DO NOT apply for a position if you do not have the relevant degree for the position being advertised.
-However if you have any questions about the position in relation to your degree, please contact Alyce De Biasi on (08) 9222 3866.
+However if you have any questions about the position in relation to your degree, please contact Natalie Garland on (08) 9222 3866.

 How do I make sure my application has the 'wow factor'?